Auckland Castle - The Auckland Project

 You can find hundreds of years of hidden history within these walls.
-When the Castle reopens in March 2022, come and walk these northern corridors of power and let the Prince Bishops tell you their stories.
+Come and walk these northern corridors of power and let the Prince Bishops tell you their stories.

 The Castle is also home to another family of well-known residents.
 Jacob and his Twelve Sons, an impressive series of paintings by the Spanish master Francisco de Zurbarán, have hung in the Long Dining Room since they were purchased by Bishop Trevor in 1756.

 Bishop Trevor Gallery

 The Bishop Trevor Gallery is named after Richard Trevor, who was Bishop of Durham from 1752 to 1771.
 Bishop Trevor played an important role in the story of Auckland Castle, having purchased the series of paintings of Jacob and his Twelve Sons by Francisco de Zurbarán, which have hung in the Long Dining Room at the Castle for over 250 years.